Jump to

 A physics engine

-It would be nice to have a 3D physics engine for this simple universe model
+It would be nice to have a 3D physics engine for this simple physics model

 If you have programming skills in 3D mathematics and would like to help develop such a physics engine, please get in touch